sahilnanda1995/streamlit-fr-arbs/README.md

 4. Test with different interval selections and leverage levels for fee rate calculations
 5. Ensure error handling is maintained
 6. Update token configuration for new tokens
+7. Consider adding new pages for major features

 ## 📈 Performance